 Sturdy and compact, the Eggporeum was made to withstand a lot of weight on the roof - luckily.

-With over 30 centimeters of new snow, it's cozy inside and even though there are no longer any birds to protect inside, it's a useful and interesting little garden shed.
+With over 30 centimeters (a whole foot!) of new snow, it's cozy inside and even though there are no longer any birds to protect inside, it's a useful and interesting little garden shed.

 The autumn display was moved or reused in other areas of the farm, but a winter blanket of snow covers up what's left.